wp-plugins/events-manager/readme.txt

 = How does Events Manager work? =

-When installed, events Manager creates a special “Events” page.
+When installed, events Manager creates a special â€œEventsâ€ page.
 This page is used for the dynamic content of the events.
 All the events link actually link to this page, which gets rendered differently for each event.

 = Are events posts? =